If robots steal our jobs, will they also take out our trash? The potential impact of automation on domestic housework and care work

 While no one robot can perform all these tasks, automation in the domestic sphere is increasing, both reshaping existing human labour and replacing such labour.
 It raises difficult questions about how to preserve the dignity and autonomy of paid domestic workers, how to prevent new technologies from creating new social inequalities, and how to manage the collection and processing of data generated in people’s homes.

-And yet, despite all these worries, we can envisage a future where domestic work is not a woman’s work, paid or otherwise, and where our time is freed up from chores we find tedious.
+And yet, despite all these worries, we can envisage a future where our time is freed up from chores we find tedious.
 The potential of these technologies should motivate us to steer them in positive directions.

 Helena Hollis undertook her PhD research in the UCL Department of Information Studies, and she also worked on the UCL and British Academy project on AI and the Future of Work.
 She is now a Senior Researcher at the Institute for Community Studies.